-The Alex brand String-A-Farm was a firm favorite in our home.
+The Alex brand Farm Finger was a firm favorite in our home.

-The set is comprised of nine animals, a barn, a tractor, and a tree, all of which are made of wood and have a hole drilled through their center.
-Then there is a thick cotton lace with a wooden “needle” attached.
+The set is comprised of 24 stackable finger crayons with farm and domesticated animal faces, all of which are made of safe and non-toxic and have a hole drilled through their center.

-Toddlers can practice fine motor skills by threading the pieces onto the lace or by playing with the pieces independently.
+Toddlers can practice fine motor skills by using their fingers stacked with crayons to color their art pieces or by playing with the pieces independently.

 - Useful for a wide variety of activities.